 The above diagram focuses on AWS-managed services listed below:

 API Gateway – Provides end-point for client on-premise installations to push data.

 Kinesis – A streaming solution that is capable of storing data in shards for a certain retention period.
 Each shard can store at the rate of 1000 records per second, with a maximum size of each record limited to 1 MB.

 Lambda – Listeners that are capable of being triggered when data arrives in Kinesis.
 Kinesis will buffer the number of records until a batch size is reached or a window expires.
-For scalability, the number of shards need to be increased and the number of Lambda processors.
+For scalability, the number of shards needs to be increased as the number of Lambda processors.